 About Suomenlinna Castle

-If you plan to visit several museums during your stay in Finland, there is a Museum Card available for purchase.
+If you plan to visit several museums during your stay in Finland, a Museum Card is available.

 Top things to do at Suomenlinna fortress ‘Castle of Finland”